 Pennhurst Asylum - Philadelphia and its Countryside

 Head to the Pennhurst Asylum to send chills down your spine.
-The hospital themed walk-through attraction features items and artifacts that were part of the original state school.
-The attraction combines high tech animatronics, digital sound and motivated actors, as well as fine detail and realism.
-While visiting, guests will brave the Dungeon of Lost Souls, the Tunnel Terror and then Ghost Hunt.
+The hospital-themed, walk-through attraction features items and artifacts that were part of the original state school.
+The attraction combines high-tech animatronics, digital sound and motivated actors, as well as fine detail and realism.
+While visiting, guests will brave the Dungeon of Lost Souls, the Tunnel Terror and the Ghost Hunt.

 Reaper’s Revenge - Upstate PA

 From haunted hayrides to mazes of darkness, the terrifying attractions at Reaper’s Revenge are sure to have you jumping out of your seat.
 Encounter evil clowns and experience the wandering souls of The Lost Carnival, or take a walk through the aftermath of a massive bio nuclear attack at Sector 13.
 Whatever you choose, be sure you’re ready for some of the scariest entertainment in Northeast Pennsylvania.

 Located in the heart of downtown Lancaster, this National Historic Landmark’s haunted legends of the “Woman in White” and other apparitions have even scared its own actors away from completing an overnight stay in the theater.
 One of the most mysterious Fulton stories is the tale of a strange, old man who was seen in the restricted section of the balcony.
 When questioned, he replied that he was watching his granddaughter in a production.
 The attendant later learned that both of the young actress’s grandfathers had been dead for years.